napari/napari/docs/source/explanations/rendering.md

 data into memory to be drawn in the future.

-This necessarily means that napari will sometimes have to draw data that's only partly loaded.
-For example, napari might have to show a lower resolution version of the data, such that the data appears blurry.
+This necessarily means that napari will sometimes have to draw data that's only partially loaded.
+For example, napari might have to show a lower resolution version of the data, such that the data appears blurry until the rest of the data has loaded in.
 There might even be totally blank portions of the screen.

 Although showing the user partial data is not ideal, it's vastly better than letting the GUI thread block and napari hang.
-If napari stays responsive the user can sit still an watch the data load in, or they can navigate somewhere else entirely, the choice is theirs.
+If napari stays responsive the user stays in control.
+The user can sit still and watch the data load in, or they can navigate somewhere else entirely.

 Issues that napari has without asynchronous rendering include [#845](https://github.com/napari/napari/issues/845),